 When the police come to the accident scene, they will get statements from you, the driver and witnesses.
 Their purpose is to determine who was at fault.
 They may determine this at the scene or conduct an investigation and determine their conclusion later.

 The police report will state who the responding officers think is at fault.
 However, the insurance companies may dispute the finding; they usually will send out an insurance adjuster to the accident scene and view the damages to people and property.
-If you think that your insurance company has assigned you more blame than you think is warranted, you should retain the best pedestrian accident lawyer in Oregon.
+If you think that your insurance company has assigned you more blame than you think is warranted, you should retain a personal injury attorney.

-Damages in a pedestrian accident and injury lawsuit are intended to compensate you for all of the harm you suffered.
+Damages in a personal injury lawsuit are intended to compensate you for all of the harm you suffered.
 This also is known as trying to ‘make a person whole again.’
 Damages that you may be entitled to are:

-The easiest damages to calculate in a pedestrian injury case are medical costs and sometimes lost wages (but not always).
+The easiest damages to calculate in a pedestrian injury case are medical costs and lost wages.
 All of the medical expenses that you paid resulting from the accident normally are reimbursed as part of the damages.
 Also, if you missed work – whether it was for the injuries you suffered or for your treatments – the driver normally will have to pay for your lost income.

 The other two areas of damages are more complicated.
 How does one determine what the value of your pain and suffering is?
 That is usually up to a jury.
 However, for a ballpark estimate, if you have scrapes and bruises and a sore back for a week or two, your pain and suffering usually is worth less than $1000.
 However, if you have a broken hip and collarbone and suffer from headaches for months afterward, your pain and suffering could be worth $250,000 or more.